Zurück in Berlin, aber dem Norden weiter verbunden.

 After having covered the Nordic region as a freelance correspondent for approximately ten years Clemens Bomsdorf worked as Reporter for The Wall Street Journal / Dow Jones in the years 2012 to 2014.
-Since the closure of the media's Denmark office he has resumed his work as an self-employed journalist.
+He has recently returned to Berlin and now works as a Cultural and Press Officer at the Royal Norwegian Embassy in Berlin.

-Over the years Bomsdorf contributed to German and international media as art, Baublatt, The Art Newspaper, Il Giornale dell’Arte, Financial Times Deutschland, Focus, TradingFloor and Die Welt.
+Over the years Bomsdorf contributed to German and international media as art, Baublatt, The Art Newspaper, Il Giornale dell’Arte, Financial Times Deutschland, National Geographic, Focus, TradingFloor, Die Welt and Die Zeit.